-We are inviting you to take part in two interviews as you are the employer of a serious injury survivor who is taking part in the ROWTATE study.
-The ROWTATE programme aims to help injured people return to work.
-Your employee has given us their consent to contact you.
-Before you decide if you want to take part, we want to tell you why we are doing this, how we will use the information you tell us, and what the interviews will involve.
+We are inviting you to take part in an interview/discussion group about helping people return to work after injury.
+We are contacting you because you attended our Nottingham Vocational Rehabilitation Team Employer Engagement Event and indicated you had experience helping an injured employee return to work.
+The ROWTATE programme aims to help injured people return to work and we want to find out how useful it could be to employers.
+Before you decide if you want to take part, we want to tell you why we are doing this, how we will use the information you tell us, and what the interview/discussion group will involve.